dlee533/just-the-docs/index.md

 {:toc}

 ## Introduction
-PyCharm is a subscription-based Python IDE developed by JetBrains.
-The Jetbrains PyCharm IDE is widely adopted in the tech industry and educational environment.
+_PyCharm_ is a subscription-based _Python IDE_ developed by _JetBrains_.
+The JetBrains PyCharm IDE is widely adopted in the tech industry and educational environment.

 This purpose of this document is to help you become more familiar with some of PyCharm's built-in features.
-In this document, we will guide you through using PyCharm's git version control features as well as its unit testing features.
+In this document, we will guide you through using PyCharm's _git version control_ features as well as its _unit testing_ features.

 ## Is This Guide For You
 If you are: